gribunin/SpeexPreprocessor/README.md

 # SpeexPreprocessor
 Speex preprocessor wrapper for .NET

-**SpeexPreprocessor** is a wrapper for speex preprocessor built in to the speex codec.
+**SpeexPreprocessor** is a wrapper for the speex codec built-in preprocessor.
 The original documentation is available here: https://www.speex.org/docs/api/speex-api-reference/group__SpeexPreprocessState.html

 All speex preprocessor code is compiled into the wrapper and the library doesn't have any additional dependencies.